What is hybrid long term care insurance?

 For example, most hybrid policies offer a 'reimbursement payout.'
 This means that you must incur the medical expenses first, then apply for reimbursement and the company will pay the amount (up to the maximum monthly limit defined in the policy).

-However, some hybrid policies offer an 'indemnity payout,' meaning that once you qualify to receive benefits (being unable to perform 2 of 6 activities of daily living), you can receive an annual lump sum payment.
+However, some hybrid policies offer an 'indemnity payout,' meaning that once you qualify to receive benefits (being unable to perform 2 of 6 activities of daily living), you can receive an annual lump sum payment directly from the insurance company.

 Compared to a reimbursement payout, the indemnity payout is a more consumer-friendly option that gives you more control of the LTC benefits.
-This is convenient for people who will receive home care from a family member or 'non-qualified' caregiver.
+This is convenient for people who would like to receive home care from a family member or 'non-qualified' caregiver.

 Hybrid long term care insurance can be a great alternative to traditional long term care insurance, depending on your age and health at the time of application.